 Year after year I would dread the approach of the holiday season.
 The stress and chaos that accompanies this time of year always overwhelmed me and I began to see Christmas as a materialistic, wasteful, over-indulgent event that I did not want to take part in.
 Although I always respected that many people see Christmas as a time for connecting with family, or for getting into the spirit of giving, I always felt that there was much more to Christmas than that.
-This year rather then spend another Christmas over-eating and over-purchasing, I sought to meditate on the original significance of this time of year.
+This year rather than spend another Christmas over-eating and over-purchasing, I sought to meditate on the original significance of this time of year.

 Having not come from a religious family, I never had a clue about Christianity or what Jesus was all about.
 It wasn’t until I started going deeper in Yoga that I understood the significance of Jesus and his coming to earth.
-This past Christmas I took part in a 10 day meditation retreat which gave me the opportunity to deepen this understanding.
+This past Christmas I took part in a 10-day meditation retreat which gave me the opportunity to deepen this understanding.

 Christ-Mass is a celebration of Christ.
 Christ comes from the Greek word “Christos” meaning “the anointed one”.
 Jesus is believed to be an Avatar – a direct incarnation of God.
-He took human form during a darker period in spiritual history, in order to restore the spirituality of the planet.
+He took human form during a darker period in spiritual history, to restore the spirituality of the planet.

 Although there are theories, the actual birth date of Jesus is unknown, so a symbolic day was chosen to celebrate his birth.
 We celebrate beginning on the evening of the 24th and continue until the 25th of December.
-This symbolic date is just past the winter solstice – when we have gone through the darkest days of the year and the days are becoming longer.
+This symbolic date is just past the winter solstice, when we have gone through the darkest days of the year and the days are becoming longer.
 The time of the winter solstice was celebrated long before Jesus came to earth as it marks the change of seasons, the end of the darkest days, the coming of light, and the renewal of life.
-Christ symbolizes the bringing of light during a dark moment in evolution.
+Christ symbolizes the bringing of light during a dark period in our evolution.

 Jesus brought a new religion based on love and the vision of a God who is full of compassion and forgiveness.
-This allowed many to transcend the religion brought by Moses which was based more on applying to the rules out of a fear of punishment from the divine.
-In yogic terms Jesus raised the consciousness of the people from a level of manipura chakra (the source of pride and ego) to the level of anahata chakra (the source of love, compassion, and humility).
-In spiritual evolution the most difficult step is to transcend from the mentality of manipura chakra to anahata chakra.
+This allowed many to transcend the religion brought by Moses, which was based more on applying to the rules out of a fear of punishment from the divine.
+In yogic terms, Jesus raised the consciousness of the people from a level of manipura chakra (the source of pride and ego) to the level of anahata chakra (the source of love, compassion, and humility).
+In spiritual evolution, the most difficult step is to transcend from the mentality of manipura chakra to anahata chakra.

 With the celebration of the birth of Christ each year, the Christ consciousness within each of us is reborn.
-This is a a good time to meditate and work on your awareness, make decisions, forgive, practice selflessness, and remember to love.
+This is a good time to meditate and work on your awareness, make decisions, forgive, practice selflessness, and remember to love.

-I can feel how my attitude toward Christmas has changed and I know that next year as the season approaches, there will be no more feelings of dread, but only hope and remembrance of the true essence of Christmas.
+I can feel how my attitude toward Christmas has changed, and I know that next year as the season approaches, there will be no more feelings of dread, but only hope and remembrance of the true essence of Christmas.

 Details on the transformational meditation retreat I took part in can be found at agamayoga.com.